pombredanne/iGold/README.md

 # iGold - iOS payloads
 A collection of scripts used to workflow/automate the download and audit of iOS apps en-mass.
-Currently used for Bug Bounties.
-A work in progress.

 #### 1. Automated bulk download of iOS apps
   [Download bulk ios apps](https://github.com/SherlocksHat/bulk-download-ios-apps)